seb-kirkpatrick/MLSProjects/README.md

 ## Project 1: Predicting Expected Goals and Assists

-In this project, I focus on building a predictive model to estimate expected goals (xG) and expected assists (xA) for players in the MLS.
+In this project, I focus on building a predictive model to estimate expected goals contributions for players in the MLS.

 ### Key Features:
 - Analysis of player match data to predict xG and xA